Title: Head Coach

-Courses Taught: Spanish
+Courses Taught: Media Productions and Spanish

 Law degree at Universidad de Mendoza.

 “The most dangerous risk of all is the risk of spending your life not doing what you want on the bet you can buy yourself the freedom to do it later” ALAN WATTS

 Valentin was born and raised in San Rafael, Argentina with the Atuel River 30 minutes from home, and just below the highest peaks of the Andes mountain range.
 His father Mario, a kayak pioneer of the area, introduced him to the wilderness from the day he was born.